Achievable logoAchievable logo

 • Define: aids infant in developing muscle tone, hand-eye coordination, and motor skills

-• Infant turns head; face side arm causes arm/leg extend; while scalp side arm/leg flex
+• Infant turns head; face-side arm causes arm/leg to extend; while scalp-side arm/leg flexes

 • Age appears: birth